ManuelRodriguez331/Helpdesk-game/README.md

 # Helpdesk-game
 Interactive Helpdesk simulator provides a dialogue tree with three conflicting social roles

-The game doesn't need to be installed, it's enough to copy the python script into a working directory and execute it with “python3 helpdeskgame.py”.
-The user has two buttons on the screen.
+The game was programmed in Javascript and can be executed in a webbrowser.
+First, the script has to be downloaded into a working directory and then it gets executed with “google-chrome helpdeskgame.html” The user has two buttons on the screen.
 With the next button he moves the pointer in the dialogue tree one position forward, while the reset button brings the simulation into the init state.

 The dialogue tree describes the relationship between three different social roles in a helpdesk: customer, first level agent and supervisor.
 It's up to the first level agent, to decide what to do next.
 He can argue only with the customer in a 1:1 dialogue, or he can deescalate the problem to the supervisor.
 The game provides a score for each pathway.
 A speech with the supervisor is more expensive, than a speech with the customer.